 Increase ongoing visibility into manufacturing locations and API sources.
-HSCA recommends that manufacturers be required to include on their package inserts and boxes the finished product manufacturing location, including for contract manufacturers, and API source(s) on all products.
+HSCA recommends Congress require manufacturers to include on their package inserts and boxes the finished product manufacturing location, including for contract manufacturers, and API source(s) on all products.

-Increasing facility inspections.
+Increase facility inspections.
 HSCA recommends that Congress increase funding for and encourage the FDA to increase the number of inspections.
 HSCA further recommends that Congress encourage FDA to begin unannounced foreign inspections for API supplies and drug product manufacturers.